auca/com.410/Practice_Tasks/Practice_02.md

 #### Assembly

-* Assembly Language for x86 Processors, 7th Edition by Kip R. Irvine
-* ARM 64-Bit Assembly Language by Larry D. Pyeatt and William Ughetta
+* Learn to Program with Assembly by Jonathan Bartlett